gvwilson/sensibleadventures/misc/bear-02.md

 "No, wait!
 That's not true!
 It was a trick!"
 Noxy saw the doubt on the soldier's face, and on the other faces that had turned up to look at her.
 She took a deep breath.
 "Sergeant Dambu is working with the smugglers.
-I don't know where Prince Lormay is, but you have to get back to Apple Bridge right away.
+I don't know where Prince Thokmay is, but you have to get back to Apple Bridge right away.
 She's going to try to break the spells on the dam!"